 - LinkedIn Live is great for building connections.

 - Use LinkedIn Campaign Manager to create ads, deploy them, and keep track of your key metrics.

 - Using Sponsored Ads, you can promote a post that you have already posted in your feed.
 Or you can create video ads within the LinkedIn Campaign Manager to create Direct Sponsored Content, which means you don’t have to post content on your company page.

 - Cost- An average estimate of the cost of LinkedIn ads would be $5.26 per click, $6.59 per 1000 impressions, and $0.80 per send.

-- Video adverts of around 15 seconds of length tend to perform the best, but sponsored content that is informative or entertaining can risk anything inside the limits really.
+- Video adverts of around 15 seconds of length tend to perform the best, but sponsored content that is informative or entertaining can risk anything inside the limits.

-- Include a clear headline and description that compels the viewer into watching the video and provide context where needed.
+- Include a clear headline and description that compels the viewer into watching the video and provides a context where needed.

 - Always include a concise CTA that doesn't leave prospects wondering where to go.

 Instagram is a highly visual platform and it is one of the primary sources of video consumption for Gen Z and millennials.
 Instagram users use Instagram religiously and treat it as their equivalent of the daily newspaper.